tascintra/tascintra/README.md

 I'm a front-end developer focused on React and JavaScript.

-My main goal is to solve real life problems building awesome projects.
+My main goal is to solve real life problems building awesome technology solutions.

 Curiosity, learning, challenge and productivity are what move me on.